 China has an aging population that has created new demands.
 By 2027, an estimated 324 million people will be over 60 years of age.
-The percentage of working-age labor will decrease while the pressure on social benefits will increase, creating economic challenges as well as expand opportunities for products and services tailored to this demographic.
+The percentage of working-age labor will decrease while the pressure on social benefits will increase, creating economic challenges as well as expanding opportunities for products and services tailored to this demographic.
 Elderly consumers spend more on health-related expenses such as dietary supplements, disease treatments, senior care, and insurance.
-Optimum price is important.
+The optimum price is important.
 There is also a demand for senior housing as many of the new elderly will not be able to rely on their children for care.

 Children born in the 1990s will make up 15% of the population, and those born in the 2000s will represent 21% of China’s population, in 2027.
-This younger demographic differs from predecessors in two aspects:
+This younger demographic differs from its predecessors in two aspects:

 - They received financial support from their elders, and they grew up in a life improved by technology and digitalization.
 They consume more, are less price-conscious, and seek instant gratification.
 They demand higher standards for convenience, quality, and variety.
 Premium and personalized products and services are required to meet the needs of this demographic.

 - Housing, health, and education are areas that will continue to grow, due to larger families and changes in lifestyle.

 China’s urbanization rate will continue to increase over the next decade, from 57% in 2016 to around 70% in 2027.
 The Chinese government is taking a different approach to urbanization by moving the focus away from megacity centers toward newly established economic clusters.
 This has been made possible by advances in technology in the transport and information sector.
 High-speed trains and drones will make logistics cheaper and faster.
 High-speed Internet connectivity has a number of possibilities, including the lack of necessity to physically leave your home.

 With this tactic of spreading urbanization throughout the country rather than focusing on already established urban areas, people all over China will be able to enjoy a lower cost of living, more recreational space, and less pollution.